Detroit City FC: Moving up to professional soccer

 On August 15, 2019, the National Independent Soccer Association announced that Detroit City FC would join the NISA for the 2020 season.
 On September 28, 2019, Detroit City FC announced that they would be adding a women's side in 2020, participating in United Women's Soccer (UWS).

 The 2020 seasons were complicated by the COVID-19 pandemic.
-The NISA 2019–20 Spring season was canceled after Detroit City had only played a single match and the 2020 UWS season was canceled in the months before kickoff.
+The NISA 2019–20 Spring season was canceled after Detroit City played only one match, and the 2020 UWS season was canceled in the months before kickoff.
 On June 19, 2020, Detroit City announced that they would host a UWS Stadium Showcase at the end of July.
 In the showcase, the Detroit City women would compete against Lansing United, Midwest United, and Livonia FC.
 Detroit won their first-ever home match 2–1 against Lansing, but lost to Midwest United 1–3 in the final.
 NISA announced on July 1, 2020, of an Independent Cup involving 15 teams in 4 regions.
 Detroit City FC would compete in the Great Lakes Division with former NPSL rivals FC Buffalo and Cleveland SC.

 On July 30, 2020, the front office announced the sale of non-share "units" to fans and the public at large, allowing fan investment in the club, while the newly created Board of Managers would remain in control of decisions through Class A Membership.
-Originally announced to run through November 20, more than 2,000 supporters pledged over $1,000,000 in five days, putting the club at the limit for investment.
+Originally announced to run through November 20, more than 2,000 supporters pledged over $1,000,000 in five days, bringing the club to its investment limit.